 In this journey, I hope to be a part of changing the common perspective on bread that is widespread in today's society, namely the idea that bread isn't very good for you.
 Of course, if we're talking about the modern mass-produced version that's been stripped of its nutrients, then yes that bread is quite terrible for you.
 It is hard for me to belive that bread, as it has been prepared historically, isn't capable of being a cornerstone of human health and thriving.
-I believe this is a big part of why Jesus said as he was tempted to turn stones into loaves, "Man shall not live by bread alone, but by every word that comes from the mouth of God."
-Indeed, he even called himself the Bread of Life, revealing to us a greater need—our need for spiritual life, not just physical sustenance which, again, was easily found in bread.
-I am thankful for this reminder since it is easy to convince myself that I am in complete control of my life, when in reality it is God who has given and continues to give me life each day, regardless of how hard I try to be healthy and avoid danger.
-This is a theological aside that I could go on forever about, so email me if you're interested, but back to the bread.
+I believe this is a big part of why Jesus said, "Man shall not live by bread alone, but by every word that comes from the mouth of God."
+Indeed, he even called himself the Bread of Life.
+Bread is a big deal!
+Not something to avoid, right?
 How can this wholesome bread become more widely available?
 I believe the answer is not found in mass bread producing companies, but rather in the resurgence of the local baker.
 Imagine if every town had a baker or two who were dedicated to creating a high quality product.
 This is something I hope to contribute to and become a part of.

 Health benefits aside, this bread is simply delicious.
 It doesn't have the "well, it's healthy so I guess I have to eat it" factor.
 It's just super tasty.